-According to the 2020 Cost of a Data Breach report, ransomware attacks have grown more common and have a greater average cost of a breach than the overall average.
-This average comes out to nearly $4.44 million for a ransomware attack.
-These costs can be attributed to the monetary demands by the threat actor, but that’s not the only problem.
-Other costs come from data recovery, systems downtime, reputational damage and so on.
+According to the 2021 Cost of a Data Breach report, ransomware attacks have grown more common and have a greater average cost of a breach than the overall average.
+This average comes out to nearly $4.62 million for a ransomware attack.
+These costs can be attributed to escalation, notification, lost business and response costs, but does not include the cost of the ransom.

 What is Ransomware?

 A ransomware attack generally follows a known pattern.
 In one scenario, the threat actor does their homework by tracking down employee email addresses, which they use to orchestrate a phishing campaign that delivers ransomware via an email attachment.

 An employee untrained to detect such schemes will open the email attachment, which is masquerading as something that looks trustworthy.
 Doing so opens the door to malware infecting their laptop and any known vulnerabilities.
 The ransomware goes on to take over sensitive files and databases by encrypting them.
 Only the threat actor will have the key to decrypt the data.
 To get the key, the victim has to pay the ransom.

 It is imperative that employees be trained to recognize phishing.
 It only takes one person to make a mistake to allow ransomware to take hold of sensitive data.
 Organizations are also deploying additional measures such as securing email and web gateways, applying software patches to vulnerabilities and monitoring Domain Name System queries.
 However, these techniques are often ineffective against new and unknown strains of malware.